lugres/oprisk-database/README.md

 1. Basel taxonomy (event types, business lines and link to internal risk categories).
 2. Entity-specific audit tables and triggers (incident_audit, measure_audit, etc.).
-3. Custom incident routing/early notifications (e.g. IT events in Retail → IT Ops Retail BU).
+3. Custom incident routing/early notifications (e.g. IT events in Retail auto routed to IT Ops Retail BU).
-4. Required fields for each stage of the incident workflow.
+4. Stage-specific required fields – mandatory data entry for each stage of the incident workflow.
-5. SLA for allowed X/Y/Z days of an incident to remain in a certain state so notifications can be sent for overdue items.
+5. SLA-based monitoring - defines allowed X/Y/Z days for an incident to remain in a given state; triggers notifications for overdue items.
 6. Simplified event types for UI to ensure early notifications for critical events.
 7. Unified notifications table for all entities (incidents, measures, KRIs, etc.).
-8. Plus some minor adjustments and enhancements.
+8. Plus some minor adjustments and refinements.

 Here're the updated sql files:
 - [`schema_v0_8_mvp.sql`](./oprisk_db_enhanced/schema_v0_8_mvp.sql), which is an annotated set of `CREATE TABLE`, `CREATE INDEX`, `CREATE VIEW`, etc. statements that compose the database’s schema.